-More bells and whistles such as wind sensors can be added on to a motorized awning.
+More bells and whistles such as front screens or wind sensors can be added on to a motorized awning.
 If you would like the freedom of leaving your awning down while you are away from home or while you’re at home and not paying attention to the weather, a motorized awning may be the way to go.
 A motorized awning equipped with a wind sensor will retract back in a windstorm.

 Manual Retractable Awnings